christophM/interpretable-ml-book/manuscript/07-future.Rmd

 **We do not analyze data, we analyze models.**

-The raw data itself is always useless (I exaggerate on purpose).
+The raw data itself is always useless.
+(I exaggerate on purpose.
+The reality is that you need a deep understanding of the data to conduct a meaningful analysis.)
 I don't care about the data;
 I care about the knowledge contained in the data.
 Interpretable machine learning is a great way to distill knowledge from data.